ICRAR/daliuge/docs/development/app_development/datadrop_io.rst

 Portable zipped numpy serialization format.
 Consists of a .zip directory holding one or more .npy files.

 Table Serialization
 -------------------

-For certain drops such as RDBMSDrop these drops serialize table data in the form of dataframe objects.
+For relational data drops such as RDBMSDrop, these drops manage their own record format and are interfaced using relational data objects such `dict`, `pyarrow.RecordBatch` or `pandas.DataFrame`.